GlacioHack/xdem/doc/source/index.md

 :::{important}
 xDEM is in early stages of development and its features might evolve rapidly.
 Note the version you are working on for reproducibility!
-We are working on making features fully consistent for the first long-term release `v0.1` (likely sometime in 2023).
+We are working on making features fully consistent for the first long-term release `v0.1` (planned early 2024).
 :::

 ```{toctree}